DaniloDuque/Data-Structures/Heaps/FenwickTree/README.md

 - **Space Complexity:**
   - O(n)

-## Why Commutative Operation?
+## Why Invertible Operation?

-The Fenwick Tree relies on the property of commutativity, ensuring that the order of operation does not affect the result.
+The Fenwick Tree relies on the property of invertibility, ensuring that each update operation has a corresponding inverse operation.
 This property is essential for correct cumulative calculations during updates and queries.
-Common examples of commutative operations include addition (`+`) and bitwise XOR (`^`).
+Common examples of invertible operations include addition (`+` with subtraction) and bitwise XOR (`^` with itself).

 Feel free to explore the implementation and adapt it to suit your specific use cases!